Weve all been there. Youre looking at a house and say, "Oh! I like that!" and then you move on with the buts:

 A: We can handle pretty much anything you throw at us, within reason.
 The only stumbling block for you may be the cost to make the changes.
 The more complicated the changes, the more expensive they will be (see below).

-One major issue we run up against is shrinking down the house plan significantly.
-That’s costly, and you will usually be better off finding a similar house plan that is closer to your size requirements.
+One major issue we run up against is shrinking down or enlarging the house plan significantly.
+That’s costly, and you will usually be better off finding a similar house plan thats closer to your size requirements.
 There are also certain requirements, for door entrances, stairways, and hallways for example, that must be up to national guidelines, and those changes – if not within the guidelines – are non-negotiable.

 3. Price Tag